 Director of Educational Programs, Linda Seidenstein, M. Ed. became involved with EACH in the summer of 2009 when she traveled to Kenya to meet the Upendo children.
 She was moved by how Upendo accomplished so much with so little – from the loving children to the school’s status as one of the top 10 in the county.
 The hope of these children inspired her to help them each reach their potential in both academics and society.
 Linda serves as the primary grant writer.
 She is an academic consultant for a New Jersey charter school and is a retired math and literacy coach.
 She will oversee the applications for education-based grants.

 Director of Grants and Contracts, Renee Bronner Pessin learned about Upendo after Melanie returned from Africa in 2006, full of enthusiasm about the potential of the children of Upendo.
-Since that time she has been actively involved in fundraising for Upendo’s children.
-In 2009, she traveled to Africa and met the Upendo children, teachers and staff as well as the Upendo Founder, Eunice Kamotho.
+Since then she has been actively involved in fundraising for Upendo.
+In 2009, she traveled to Africa and met the Upendo children, teachers and the Upendo Founder, Eunice Kamotho.
 Renee performs research, writing, editing and project management for all EACH proposals.
-She is an independent biomedical grant and manuscript writer/editor as well as a project manager.
+She is an independent biomedical grant and manuscript editor as well as a project manager.

 Director of Public Affairs, Patricia Gross, MUP traveled to Kenya for the first time in 2011 and was overcome by the obvious and urgent needs of the children at Upendo.
 The children’s positive attitudes and their providers’ hard work demonstrated their dedication and eagerness to succeed.
 Patricia felt that they not only needed EACH’s help, but that they deserved it.
 Patricia has more than five years of community journalism and nonprofit/government public relations experience.
 Patricia currently works as an Assistant Director of Construction at Brookfield Office Properties.